-What else is there to say except that it is the Amazon jungle, the place you marveled at as a child.
-With its mega biodiversity, a wealth of natural resources, and the lungs of the planet.
-Come to the Peruvian Amazon and see one of the most important and vital places in the world in all its glorious prowess.
+What else is there to say except that it is the Amazon jungle, the place you probably marveled at as a child.
+With its mega biodiversity, a wealth of natural resources, and the planet's lungs.
+Come to the Peruvian Amazon and see one of the most critical places in the world in all its glorious prowess.

 Lake Titicaca is the birthplace of the Incas and home to the Uros people, who call the highest navigable lake in the world home.
-The Uros people, continue to live in many of their traditional ways, which include living on floating islands made out of reeds, while the Quechua communities live in a distinctive way that their ancestors always have done.
+The Uros people continue to live in many traditional ways, including living on floating islands made of reeds.
+In contrast, the Quechua communities live in a distinctive way that their ancestors always have done.

 This mountain is indeed rainbow-colored.
-While there aren’t any bright greens or yellows, there are obvious striped patterns that come together to form a stunning visual effect.
-Not only is the climb, up to Rainbow Mountain at 5020 meters elevation, but you can also appreciate the sacred Apu of Ausangate, and witness living Andean communities of Alpaca farmers and weavers, participating Rainbow Mountain win their daily life.
+While there aren't any bright greens or yellows, obvious striped patterns create a stunning visual effect.
+Not only is the climb up to Rainbow Mountain at 5020 meters elevation, but you can also appreciate the sacred Apu of Ausangate and witness living Andean communities of Alpaca farmers and weavers participating in Rainbow Mountain win their daily life.

 The largest adobe city in the world was once a bustling city outside present-day Trujillo.
 In its day, before the Inca conquest of Peru, it was the largest city in the Americas.
-Chan Chan the one-time capital of the Chimú kingdom, is located just three miles northwest of Trujillo and would have, during the halcyon days of the empire’s height, contained an array of gold and silver – later plundered by the Spaniards.
-These days, the most treasured features are the earthen walls, which are adorned with geometric reliefs as well as depictions of animals and mythological figures.
+Chan Chan, the one-time capital of the Chimú kingdom, is just three miles northwest of Trujillo and would have, during the halcyon days of the empire's height, contained an array of gold and silver – later plundered by the Spaniards.
+These days, the most striking features are the earthen walls adorned with geometric reliefs and depictions of animals and mythological figures.

 Located in the Central Andes, Huaraz is the perfect base camp for hikers, outdoor adventurers, and mountaineers.
 Huascarán National Park has over 600 glaciers, 300 glacial lakes, hundreds of snow-capped peaks, and over 25 trekking routes.
-The region’s most popular hikes include the one-day Laguna 69 trail.
-Don’t be fooled by this hike’s popularity; however, as it’s still quite challenging.
+The region's most popular hikes include the one-day Laguna 69 trail.
+However, don't be fooled by this hike's popularity, as it's still quite challenging.
 The hike is 7.5 miles roundtrip and gains 800 vertical feet of elevation.
 The Laguna 69 hike ends at the crystalline-blue Laguna 69, which contrasts beautifully with the tundra and snow-capped mountain views.
-It’s arguably the world’s most photogenic lake!
+It's arguably the world's most photogenic lake!

-This is considered Machu Picchu´s sister site.
-It has a similar construction to Peru’s most famous attraction and sits atop a mountain with stunning views of the valley.
-While Machu Picchu has become fairly easy to visit, Choquequirao certainly hasn’t.
-It involves a grueling hike to the top and the ascent in altitude can be intense, but the solitude and scenery more than makeup for the difficulty in getting there.
+This is considered Machu Picchu's sister site, and it has a similar construction to Peru's most famous attraction and sits atop a mountain with stunning views of the valley.
+While Machu Picchu has become relatively easy to visit, Choquequirao certainly hasn't.
+It involves a grueling hike to the top, and the ascent in altitude can be intense, but the solitude and scenery make up for the difficulty in getting there.

-Colca Canyon is the second deepest canyon in the world and twice as deep as the Grand Canyon in the US.
+Colca Canyon is the world's second canyon and twice as deep as the Grand Canyon in the US.
 Colca Canyon offers numerous hiking opportunities with amazing views and is one of the best places in the world to see Andean condors.
-At the bottom of the canyon lies a green oasis that is a much-needed resting point.
+A green oasis at the bottom of the canyon is a much-needed resting point.
 If you decide to stay overnight, there are even rustic accommodations with a pool for relaxing before you hike back out of the canyon.